apptainer/singularity-userdocs/quick_start.rst

 .. code-block:: none

-    $ sudo singularity build lolcow.sif lolcow.def
+    $ sudo apptainer build lolcow.sif lolcow.def

-In this example, the header tells Singularity to use a base Ubuntu 16.04 image from the Container Library.
+In this example, the header tells apptainer to use a base Ubuntu 16.04 image from the Container Library.

 - The ``%post`` section executes within the container at build time after the base OS has been installed.
 The ``%post`` section is therefore the place to perform installations of new applications.